Heart Health Recommendations

 Understand that skipping meals is not a sound approach to weight loss and cannot only cause other health problems but also lead to weight gain.

-Regular exercise helps control diabetes, high cholesterol, and high blood pressure, and promotes better sleep — all risk factors for heart disease.
+Regular exercise helps manage diabetes, cholesterol, and blood pressure, promotes restful sleep, and strengthens heart health.

-With provider permission, aim for 30 to 60 minutes of physical activity most days of the week.
+With provider approval, aim for 30 to 60 minutes of physical activity most days of the week.
+Any activity that safely raises heart rate counts—walking, swimming, dancing, or gardening.

 A grocery store or other retailer walks